alexmasselot/kibana-plugin-howto-infra/blog/README.md

 The key point is to avoid polluting the Github repository with thousands of generated files (job runs, log, etc.)
 They were generously excluded via the [`.gitignore`](https://github.com/alexmasselot/kibana-plugin-howto-infra/blob/master/.gitignore) file.

+##### Why a chicken and egg pattern
+For both the dashboard and Jenkins, we follow the same pattern:
+ 1. set up the tool by hand (typically via its web interface);
+ 2. export the configuration in git;
+ 3. re-import the saved configuration when deploying new instances;
+ 4. to modify the setup, go to 1.

+This approach can be challenged.
+Why not using *ex nihilo* setup creation?
+One could read the Kibana or Jenkins configuration documentation and build up the desired instance.
+This approach is encouraged, specially for Jenkins, where a documented API exists.

+Moreover, opting for a programmatic creation will ease collaboration of multiple developers.
+Merging generated and cryptic JSON configuration files can prove to be a challenge in itself...

+However, the chicken and egg pattern offered us a gain in time and flexibility.

 ## Writing custom plugins
 At last, we talk about plugins!
 Sorry for the impatient, but we had to set the infrastructure up first.
+Get the toolbox ready and start building seemed pertinent.

 We built three plugins above our tweet data, strongly inspired (when not shamelessly forked) by the four parts [blog post](https://www.timroes.de/2015/12/02/writing-kibana-4-plugins-basics/) by Tim Roes (see figure 1):